 The western dietary pattern had high intake of meat and processed meat and also included eel, dairy foods, fruit juice, coffee, tea, soft beverages, sauces, and alcohol.
 The prudent dietary pattern included vegetables, fruit, noodle, potatoes, soy products, mushroom, and seaweed.
 The traditional dietary pattern included consumption of pickles, seafood, fish, chicken and sake.

-The study found that those who followed a prudent dietary pattern showed a reduced risk of colorectal cancer, whereas, women who followed a western dietary pattern showed a higher risk of colon and distal cancer.
+The study found that those who followed a prudent dietary pattern showed a reduced risk of colorectal cancer, whereas, women who followed a western dietary pattern with high intake of red meat and processed meat showed a higher risk of colon and distal cancer.